tryigit/Chrome-Mind-Tuner/README.md

 > Curated by a Google Engineer for the **[t.me/cleverestech](https://t.me/cleverestech)** community of optimizers.

 This repository is not merely a list of settings; it is a philosophy.
 It is a guide to transforming your web browser from a passive tool into a highly-tuned extension of your intent.
 Our goal is to demystify the browser's experimental core, empowering you to consciously harmonize the delicate balance between raw performance and sustained energy endurance.
+The settings were prepared according to the Pareto (80/20) Principle.

 By following this framework, you will learn to calibrate your digital environment, fostering a state of flow where the technology becomes transparent, leaving only a seamless and responsive experience.